MuhammedBuyukkinaci/AWS-Notes/README.md

 2) Different Pricing Options:
     - On demand: It is a service of pay as you use.
 It is hourly charged.
 Used for testing purposes.
     - Reserved Instance(RI): You promise to use AWS more than 1 year.
 It is cheaper by 30 percent or more.
     - Scheduled Reserved Instance: Let's assume you want to run a VM between 8:00 am and 5:00 pm.
-YOu also promise to use this service more than 1 year.
+You also promise to use this service more than 1 year.
     - Spot: Based on offer.
 You bid 0.004 dollar for a VM.
 Your offer matches if your price is above the limit.
 If it doesn't match, your VM got closed.
 Some third party firms launched some programs to automize bidding for spot machines.
     - Dedicated Host: A physical machine dedicated for us.
 We chose this due to some regulations.